ElisabethCheston/KidsCooking/README.md

 **Kids goals**
 As a kid I want:
-*	recipes to be easy to find on the website, so I won’t lose interest.
+*	the recipes to be easy to find on the website, so I won’t lose interest.
 *	the recipes to be easy to follow and be understandable, so I won’t be discouraged to make things in the kitchen.
 *	the webpage to have an appealing layout with fun picture, so I would be inspired to try the recipes.

 **Guest user goals**
 As a guest user I want:
-*	Navigation to be easy on the website, so I won’t be discouraged to use the website.
+*	navigation to be easy on the website, so I won’t be discouraged to use the website.
-*	Have the option to register as a user, if I like the page and want to see more.
+*	have the option to register as a user, if I like the page and want to see more.
-*	Information on purpose of website and how it’s used, so I would know what it’s about.
+*	information on purpose of website and how it’s used, so I would know what it’s about.
-*	All links to work without error, so I wont chose to search of other pages.
+*	all links to work without error, so I wont chose to search of other pages.

 **Parent goals:**
 As a parent I want:
-* The recipes to state any common allergies, to prevent breakouts.
+* the recipes to state any common allergies, to prevent breakouts.
-* The recipes to inform if help with stove or oven is needed, so my child know when to ask for help if needed.
+* the recipes to inform if help with stove or oven is needed, so my child know when to ask for help if needed.
 * the only communication possible is through posts that are public, to prevent unsupervised contact with predators or bad influences.

 **Registered user goals**